-- Resistance level (A)-horizontal level of resistance (bullish, or ascending triangle), or a down-trending level of resistance that is converging with the support level (bearish, or descending triangle). - Support level (B)-up-trending level of support that is converging with the resistance level (bullish, or ascending triangle), or a horizontal level of support (bearish, or descending triangle).
+- Resistance level (A)-a horizontal level of resistance (for a bullish, or ascending triangle), or a downward-trending level of resistance that is converging with the support level (for a bearish, or descending triangle). - Support level (B)-an upward-trending level of support that is converging with the resistance level (for a bullish, or ascending triangle), or a horizontal level of support (for a bearish, or descending triangle). - Flagpole (C)-the trend preceding the formation of the triangle.
+The flagpole spans the distance from the beginning of the trend to the highest point of the triangle (for a bullish, or ascending triangle), or the flagpole spans the distance from the beginning of the trend to the lowest point of the triangle (for a bearish, or descending triangle)

-- Flag pole (C)-the trend preceding the formation of the triangle.
-The flag pole spans the distance from the beginning of the trend to the highest point of the triangle (bullish, or ascending triangle), or the flag pole spans the distance from the beginning of the trend to the lowest point of the triangle (bearish, or descending triangle). - Breakout point (D)-the point at which the currency pair breaks up above the horizontal level of resistance (bullish, or ascending triangle), or the point at which the currency pair breaks down below the horizontal level of support (bearish, or descending triangle). - Price projection (E)-the price to which the currency pair will most likely fall after it has broken out of the triangle formation (bearish, or descending triangle), or the price to which the currency pair will most likely rise after it has broken out of the triangle formation (bullish, or ascending triangle).
-The distance the currency pair is projected to move is equal to the height of the flag pole.
+- Breakout point (D)-the point at which the stock or CFD breaks up above the horizontal level of resistance (for a bullish, or ascending triangle), or the point at which the stock or CFD breaks down below the horizontal level of support (for a bearish, or descending triangle). - Price projection (E)-the price to which the stock or CFD will most likely fall after it has broken out of the triangle formation (for a bearish, or descending triangle), or the price to which the stock or CFD will most likely rise after it has broken out of the triangle formation (for a bullish, or ascending triangle).
+The distance the stock or CFD is projected to move is equal to the height of the flagpole.